brandonssmith/netenv/README.md

 - 🔍 Find projects by name (case-insensitive)
 - 🔄 Update existing variables or create new ones
 - 🛡️ Dry-run mode to preview changes
-- 🎨 Beautiful CLI interface with progress indicators
+- 🎨 CLI interface with progress indicators
 - 📦 Packaged as a Windows executable

 ## Installation